SocietyForArtisticResearch/rc-pandoc-help/01-02-C-Media-Repository.md

 The Media Repository accepts all common audio and video formats and will automatically convert them to web compatible format.
 Audio is transcoded to 256 kbps mp3, video to mp4 with the original resolution.

+We do not recommend uploading raw video files of 2k or higher resolution, as this wastes a lot of bandwidth and storage: none of this extra quality will be enjoyed by the reader.
+In this case it is prefered to transcode them before uploading them, for example using a tool like Handbrake, ffmpeg or Quicktime (if you are on MacOS).

+We are currently relying on an external service (zencoder), but are planning to move to our own transcoder to gain better control over image quality.

 ### Multi-Upload